codingcache/comics2pdf/README.md

 ```
 pip install pillow
 ```
 In windows you'll need to run cmd.exe using the "run as administrator" option for those commands to work.

+Install software **Winrar**, and copy the file **Unrar.exe** brought by Winrar into the same directory of the script.
+Add Winrar directory into the environmental variable PATH.

 ### Installing